 DWED is a charity that specifically caters to people with type 1 diabetes and eating disorders.
 This does not however mean that we do not appreciate and acknowledge the fact that people with other types of diabetes can also struggle with eating disorders and if on an insulin regime may engage in insulin omission.

 The reason we do not offer services to those with type 2 diabetes or present information pertaining to those with type 2 or any other type of diabetes besides type 1, is not because we want to exclude or deny support, but because we do not feel we have the expertise or knowledge to give such advice.
 We therefore ask anyone who feel they are in such a position to seek support and guidance from their local services such as GP and diabetes clinic.
 Organisations such as diabetes.co.uk and diabetes.org.uk also may be of help.

 Is there anything I can do as a volunteer for DWED?
 I feel I want to give something back.

 Certainly!
 First of all, as a small charity DWED desperately needs additional funding to continue existing and we are currently just about sustaining ourselves.
 We therefore ask that you consider signing up for our membership package at the cost of just £3 a month which provides you with access to specialist material relating to T1ED and Diabulimia.
 Please take a look at our membership options and details on how to sign up here.

-Volunteers that have themselves had an eating disorder must have been in a period of recovery for at least 2 years to join the support team.
+Willing volunteers that have had an eating disorder themselves must have been in a period of recovery for at least 2 years to become a permanent member of staff.
 By recovery we mean having abstained from the use of any eating disordered behaviours.
 You should also ideally be able to help out for 4 hours a week and upwards, unless in the case of unforeseen circumstances.
-If this applies to you then join our volunteer facebook group or email email@example.com.
+If this applies to you then join our volunteer facebook group or email firstname.lastname@example.org.